 A baccalaureate degree with above-average grades is required.
 Completion of at least two semesters of college algebra or trigonometry is considered to be the minimum mathematical preparation.
-An APC of 345 is required for entry, as is a TOEFL minimum score of 540 (500-539 with supplemental language training) for international students.
+An APC of 345 is required for entry.
+A minimum TOEFL score of 207 (173-207 with supplemental language training) is required for international students.

 Officers from the U.S. Services, international officers and DoD civilian employees enter the curriculum with widely varied academic backgrounds.
 Each student's prior academic work and related experience is evaluated for courses previously completed and applicable to the student's curriculum so that academic credit may be transferred.
 Validation or credit by examination is encouraged where knowledge of the material has been acquired by experience or Service courses.